LauritzThaulow/fakelargefile/README.md

 'spam spam '
 ```

-Using segments you can build your fake file layer by layer, using segment
+Using segments you can build your fake file layer by layer by using the
+`overwrite` method, or from beginning to end by using the `append` method,
+whatever suits your needs.
+Your building blocks are segment types like
-types like literal and repeating segments.
-But its real powers emerge when
+literal and repeating segments, or you can implement your own.

+The real powers of `FakeLargeFile` emerge when you go beyond the standard
-you go beyond the standard file-like methods:
+file-like methods:

 ```python
 >>> flf.insert_literal(start=1000000005, string="ham ")